Acute Pyelonephritis Clinical Presentation

 Complications

-Complications occur more often in patients with diabetes mellitus, chronic renal disease, sickle cell disease, renal transplant (particularly during the first 3 months), AIDS, and other immunocompromised states.
+Complications occur more often in patients with diabetes mellitus, chronic kidney disease, sickle cell disease, kidney transplant (particularly during the first 3 months), AIDS, and other immunocompromised states.
 It can sometimes be difficult to determine whether the entities listed below are occurring as a complication of pyelonephritis or are occurring in the absence of pyelonephritis but with signs and symptoms suggestive of pyelonephritis.
 The important point is to have a high index of suspicion for these complications.

 Complications may involve any of the following: